 Writing & Editing Background

-Teaching: What’s in a Lifetime: An Online Memoir Writing Course, SWG; What's in a Lifetime, Big River, Regina, and Earl Grey; Making Sense, Eyebrow School; Introduction to Memoir, Regina Public Library; In the Write Space (Youth), Regina; In the Write Space (Adult), Centre for Continuing Education, University of Regina; Writing Place, Regina Beach; Letters to the Earth, South Shore Elementary School; Freewriting & Sensory Data, Robert Southey School; Guest Poet, Creating in the Qu'Appelle, Prairie Valley School Division; Write Your Heart, Lumsden High School, Campbell Collegiate, and Faculties of Education and Social Work, University of Regina; Women, Writing & Art, Lumsden ArtSpace; Introduction to Creative Writing (8 classes), Last Mountain Lake Cultural Centre, Regina Beach; Pop-Up Workshop, Provincial Capital Commission, Legislative Building, Regina; Writing & Art, Weyburn Public Library; Mentor, CMHA Sask; Write Now, Saskatchewan Writers Guild.
+Workshops: What’s in a Lifetime: An Intro to Writing Memoir (Online), Prairie Central District, Sask Sport, Culture & Recreation, 2021, Big River, 2019, Regina Public Library, 2017, and Earl Grey, 2015; Making Sense, Eyebrow School, 2018; Writing Place, LMLCC, Regina Beach; Letters to the Earth, South Shore Elementary School, Regina Beach; Freewriting & Sensory Data, Robert Southey School; Guest Poet, Creating in the Qu'Appelle, Prairie Valley School Division; Write Your Heart, Lumsden High School; Women, Writing & Art, Lumsden ArtSpace, Weyburn Public Library, 2014;; Pop-Up Workshop, Provincial Capital Commission, Legislative Building, Regina, 2013

 Education & Training